 Recipe: Fill a spray bottle with Castile soap and water in the ratio 1:3.
 Using baking soda as needed.

-Castile Soap for Acne
+Castile Soap For Acne

 The beauty of using Castile soap for treating skin issues such as acne is that as a soap it contains very few synthetic ingredients such as sulfates, parabens and alcohol-based solvents that are commonly found in most conventional forms of facial cleansing products.
 While these chemical ingredients may help to make the products more effective in terms of cleaning the surface of the skin, they also tend to dry the skin out and may cause a great deal of irritation to sensitive skin types, worsening the problem further.

 So, as an alternative, I’ve turned to using a DIY Castile soap recipe to help wash my skin.
 I started using this recipe back when I still suffered from acne and since using it, my skin has cleared up significantly, feels smoother and I have a generally brighter complexion.
 It’s also a lot cheaper than having to buy conventional cleansing products over time and is a lot better for your health and the environment.
 So without further adieu – here’s what to do!
+You will need:

 - 700 ml of Olive Oil